John Huyler: Early life and career

 Born in New York City on April 9, 1808, Huyler attended the common schools at Tenafly, New Jersey.
 He apprenticed as a mason and later engaged in contracting and building in New York City until 1846.

 He moved to New Jersey and engaged in agricultural pursuits at Pollifly, Lodi Township.
 He settled in the village of Hackensack, about 1855, and engaged in the mercantile and lumber business.
 He served as president of the Bergen County Board of Chosen Freeholders.
 He served as member of the New Jersey General Assembly from 1850 to 1852, and served as its speaker in 1852.
 He served as judge of the Court of Errors and Appeals 1853-1857.

 Congress

 In 1856 Judge Huyler was elected as a Democrat to the Thirty-fifth Congress in a district which comprises Bergen, Morris, Passaic and Sussex Counties; serving in office from March 4, 1857 to March 3, 1859.
 He was an unsuccessful candidate as a Lecompton Democrat for reelection in 1858 to the Thirty-sixth Congress.

-Later career and death

 After leaving Congress, he resumed the lumber business.

-He was assassinated in Hackensack on January 9, 1870, and was interred in New York Cemetery at Hackensack.
+Assassination

+On December 21, 1869, Huyler met a man named Benjamin Ackerman, a drunkard but a man stayed sober for a year.
+Huyler said to Ackerman's wife that if Ackerman were to stay sober, Huyler would not prosecute Ackerman.
+Things escalated as by that time it was clear he was intoxicated.
+Huyler attacked Ackerman with his cane and Ackerman fought back making Huyler fall on the ground.
+Ackerman attempted to kick him but a passerby stopped him.
+The police arrived bringing Huyler to his house.
+Huyler died in his house 5 days later.